-The coronavirus has hit automakers large and small very hard all around the world the last several months.
-The coronavirus hasn’t stopped Brabham Automotive from delivering the first competition version of its BT62 Competition racing car to the first customer in the UK.
-That first car was delivered to Horsepower Racing in the United Kingdom.
+The coronavirus has hit automakers large and small very hard all around the world over the last several months.
+Despite the widespread impact of the pandemic, Brabham Automotive has managed to deliver the first competition version of its BT62 Competition racing car to a customer in the UK.
+This milestone was achieved with the delivery of the first car to Horsepower Racing in the United Kingdom.

 via Autoblog